 New for 2017, Sunset Season's Greetings will light up Tinseltown as snow falls, Sunset Boulevard twinkles and favorite faces come to life.
 Look above as the billboards begin to move into motion and tell a tale — brought to you by iconic characters sharing their love for the season.
 Look down to see the Hollywood Tower Hotel come to "light" as it tells the stories of these characters.

-Elves Wayne and Lanny from ABC's animated special "Prep & Landing" are looking for Santa, who's gone missing!
-The holiday spectacular re-creates scenes from Disney films such as "Mickey's Christmas Carol," "Beauty and the Beast," "Pluto's Christmas Tree," "Bambi," "Cinderella," Tim Burton's "The Nightmare Before Christmas" and more on the buildings and rooftops on and near the Chinese Theater.
-If you want more information, check out this post, which includes the best places to view the new show.
+Elves, Wayne and Lanny from ABC's animated special "Prep & Landing," are looking for a missing Santa!
+The holiday spectacular displays scenes from Disney films on the buildings and rooftops of the Chinese Theater.
+Some of the Disney films included are "Mickey's Christmas Carol," "Beauty and the Beast," "Pluto's Christmas Tree," "Bambi," "Cinderella," Tim Burton's "The Nightmare Before Christmas" and more.
+If you want more information and the best places to view the new show, check out this post.

 For more merriment, you can make reservations for the “Jingle Bell, Jingle BAM!”
-Holiday Party, which includes light snacks, desserts and beverages plus reserved seating for the show on select nights.
+Holiday Party.
+The package includes light snacks, desserts and beverages with reserved seating for the show on select nights.

-Be sure to make your way to the back of the park for your Christmas shopping at "It's a Wonderful Shop," which offers Christmas and other holiday keepsakes year round.
+Be sure to make your way to the back of the park for your Christmas shopping at "It's a Wonderful Shop."
+The shop offers Christmas and other holiday keepsakes year round.

 Disney's Animal Kingdom Holiday Events for 2017

-Disney's Animal Kingdom is perhaps the least spirited of Disney's parks, but you'll still find a beautiful animal-themed tree at its entrance.
-Mickey and Minnie don their holiday duds at Adventurer's Outpost, and you'll find their friends Santa Goofy, Baloo, King Louie, Donald, Chip and Dale around the park in their holiday finest.
-Stop into Tusker House Restaurant, which will have an African marketplace made out of gingerbread.
+Disney's Animal Kingdom is perhaps the least spirited during Disney World holiday events.
+You'll still find a beautiful animal-themed tree at its entrance, though!
+Mickey and Minnie don their holiday duds at Adventurer's Outpost.
+You can also find their friends Santa Goofy, Baloo, King Louie, Donald, Chip and Dale around the park in their holiday finest.
+Stop into Tusker House Restaurant to see the African marketplace made out of gingerbread.